Neural Bregman Divergences for Distance Learning: Non-Bregman Learning

 \section{Non-Bregman Learning}

 We have shown that our \bregman method is the most effective among all available options when the underlying ground-truth is from the class of Bregman divergences.
 In this section we will now explore the effectiveness of our approach on tasks that are known to be non-Euclidean, but not necessarily representable by a Bregman divergence.
 The purpose of these experiments is to show that \bregman does not depend on the underlying representation being a proper divergence in order to still be reasonably effective, and that it is still more effective then the prior Deep-div approach to Bregman learning.
 This is also of practical relevance to applications: just as the Euclidean metric was used for convenient properties and simplicity, without belief that the underlying system was truly Euclidean, our \bregman may be valuable for developing more flexible methods that inherit the mathematical convenience of Bregman divergences.

-These tasks probe the efficacy of the closest Bregman approximation of the underlying divergence.
-We therefore expect that our method will not surpass the state-of-the-art when the task is sufficiently non-Bregman.
+These tasks probe the efficacy of the closest Bregman approximation of the underlying divergence, so we expect that our method will not surpass SOTA when the task is sufficiently non-Bregman.